For many individuals, it's just the beginning of another day of struggle

 Star light, star bright, we thank the wonderful people who donated much needed items to the Center

 Did You Know?

-The Center provides assistance for 8 of the top 10 most requested needs as reported by United Way's 2-1-1 Information and Referral Line.
+The Center provides assistance for 8 of the top 10 most requested needs as reported by United Way's 2-1-1 Information and Referral Line for people in need.

-The Center is one of the top three agencies providing multiple client assists from a single site.
+The Center is the only agency providing multiple client assists to 23 zip codes from a single site.